kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 ```

 <aside class="warning">
-This is automatically with `npm run`, so don't manual-run it before starting the bot.
+This is automatically with <code>npm run</code>, so don't manual-run it before starting the bot.
 </aside>

 then import a `lib/client.js` to test a local feature from the `js` interface.
-Example in quickly testing the translate feature from `python`.
+Example: quickly testing the translate function in `python`.

 ```javascript
 // js: interface scripts